-Cockroaches will not only go after your food but property too.
+Cockroaches will not only go after your food but your property too.
 They can do extensive damage to your home’s interior by eating through paper and even wood.

 Roaches will also leave excrement in their wake.
-This accumulation of waste can make your property smell horrible and be generally unpleasant.
+This accumulation of waste can make your property smell horrible and generally unpleasant.

 Roaches can live both indoors and outdoors.
 That means that they thrive within and outside your property.
 Their minuscule nature means they can get in and out of your home through tiny openings and cracks around your house.

 They usually hide inside the walls, floorboards, cabinets, closets, drains, AC, basement, attic, and behind the fridge.
 Basically, tiny spaces that are cool and dark.